 - Use a broad-spectrum (UVA and UVB) sunscreen with SPF 30 or higher that is waterproof.

 - Out with the old – sunscreen does expire and can become less effective.
 Toss out any sunscreen from last year because it’s not worth the risk.

 - Be thorough!
-Ears, back of neck, hairline and parts and tops of feet are places that are easy to miss.
+Ears, back of neck, hairline and tops of feet are places that are easy to miss.